willieeaton/malo/journal.md

 ### April 24, 2020
 * Returned from health-related break
 * Began to implement a basic version of the launch page
+* Wired up the WPF form to the database!!

+###Week 8

+### April 28, 2020
+* Added extensive comments explaining Doom engine/community jargon used in the game and various functions.

+### April 29, 2020
+* Added comments to functions in Data namespace
+* Created "Add File" window (not yet functional)

 # TODO